 \

-\textbf{Notation.} Let $\NN=\{1,2,3,\ldots\}$ denote the set of positive integers, $\PP=\{2,3,5,\dots\}$ the set of rational prime numbers.
-A subset of $\PP$ truncated by an inequality for a real number $x$ is expressed by putting a subscript with an inequality sign.
+\textbf{Notation.} Let $\NN=\{1,2,3,\ldots\}$ denote the set of positive integers and $\PP=\{2,3,5,\dots\}$ the set of rational prime numbers.
+A subset of $\PP$ truncated by a real number $x$ is expressed by a subscript.
 For example,